kecskemeti/dissect-cf/README.md

 dissect-cf
 ==========

-The source code of the DISSECT-CF simulator is going to be hosted here soon.
+The source of the DISSECT-CF simulator is now available, documentation is on its way.